ChrstphrHll/npc_gen/students/Holys Hachaam.md

 ---
 ### Description
 - 1st year Half-Elf Rouge in Elkenval
-- straight white hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Brown skin
+- long wavy black hair that's plain, Pale Blue eyes, and Brown skin
 - Is Eloquent and Wishy-washy, and has Hard Work as their ideal

 ### Organizations